-The BT200 trap replaces the PCR200 model.
-It is sourced in New Zealand and is an excellent quality copy of the DOC 200 trap that was designed by the Department of Conservation for killing stoats and rats.
+The BT 200 trap replaces the PCR200 model.
+It is sourced in New Zealand and is an excellent quality copy of the DOC 200 trap that was designed by the Department of Conservation for killing stoats, rats and hedgehogs.
 The Department of Conservation developed the DOC 200 trap "for the benefit of all New Zealanders with the ultimate aim of protecting and retaining the last remnants of New Zealand's unique living taonga".
 They developed the trap because the industry needed a trap that humanely kills stoats.
-Previously the Department of Conservation used the Fenn Mk4 and Mk6 traps which were found to be to be inhumane (click on the following link for more information) http://www.landcareresearch.co.nz/science/plants-animals-fungi/animals/vertebrate-pests/traps/target-species.
+More information from Landcare Research.

-The BTR200 have been proven humane, having achieved a 100% pass and Class A rating according to the National Animal Welfare Advisory Committee (NAWAC) guideline (2011).
+The BT 200 has been proven humane, having achieved a 100% pass and Class A rating according to the National Animal Welfare Advisory Committee (NAWAC) guideline (2011).

-This ad is for the BT200 trap only without a wooden or plastic box as some people prefer to manufacture the boxes themselves.
-The trap is ideally suited to be used in the Trappers Box (sold on this site) which is a lightweight plastic box designed to minimise the capture of native birds.
+BT 200 trap only without a wooden or plastic box as some people prefer to manufacture the boxes themselves.
+The trap is ideally suited to be used in the Trappers Box which is a sturdy wooden box designed to minimise the capture of native birds.

 - This trap is equivqalent to the DOC 200 trap that is used extensively throughout New Zealand for the control of rats stoats and hedgehogs.